rachaelcox/pokemonML_demo/README.md

 3. In the left panel, select 'codealong' under 'Spaces'
 4. Select '[Assignment] Pokemon Machine Learning' (can take a sec to load)
 5. Double-click 'poke_random_forest.Rmd' in bottom right panel.

+## To fix the way plots display:
+At the top, go to 'Tools' -> 'Global Options...' -> 'R Markdown' -> uncheck 'Show output inline for all R Markdown documents'